-Finding accommodation in Chicago is relatively easy.
-However, the rental market is competitive, so it's best to start the property search as soon as possible.
-There are some unique and interesting housing options available in Chicago to suit every budget and lifestyle, and expats are likely to find something ideal for their situation.
+Finding accommodation in Chicago is relatively easy, but the rental market is competitive, so it's best to start the property search as soon as possible.
+There are some unique and interesting housing options to suit every budget and lifestyle in Chicago.
+New residents are likely to find something ideal for their situation.

 Types of accommodation in Chicago

 Chicago is home to a wide variety of housing types.
-There's no one particular architectural style that is typical to the city.
+There's no one particular architectural style that is typical of the city.

-Two-flats are two-storey residential buildings which house identical residences on each floor.
-There is usually a common entrance to the building for both apartments.
-While some were specifically built as two separate residences, many of these started as single-family double-storey homes but have been converted.
+Two-flats are two-storey residential buildings that contain identical residences on each floor.
+There is usually a shared entrance to the building for both apartments.
+While some were built explicitly as two separate residences, many started as single-family double-storey homes that have been converted.

 Bungalows are popular housing options in Chicago.
-These sturdy brick homes were mostly built between 1910 and 1940 and were often built in clusters of two or more homes in a row along the same street.
-The bulk of these homes housed Chicago's working classes back in the day, but today the occupants of these homes are diverse.
+Most of these sturdy brick homes were built between 1910 and 1940 and were often built in clusters of two or more homes along the same street.
+The bulk of these homes housed Chicago's working classes back in the day, but today the occupants are from all walks of life.

-There are many types of apartment buildings in Chicago from older and smaller six-unit blocks to modern high-rise buildings.
-These can be found in numerous neighbourhoods, extending from the suburbs to the inner-city areas.
+Chicago has many types of apartment buildings, from older and smaller six-unit blocks to modern high-rise buildings.
+These can be found in several neighbourhoods, extending from the suburbs to the inner-city areas.